negi-saurabh/ReportAssignment/README.md

 * If both validations fails, for now, the reason will just show the last failed validation which is "The Final Balance is wrong".

 #### INPUT
-Input folder needs to have the input data files.
+Input folder contains input data files.

 #### OUTPUT
 Output folder gets the final output file.
 Currently, we can get only excel file as output report.